 There’s still a fair amount of time spent in farmland on the lower slopes, but I don’t remember this being quite as smelly and weed ridden as on Roys Peak.
 But this was in 2015, so things may have changed.

 I’ve done lots of walks in Otago that might also be to your liking so have a browse through my blog.
-One short option in town is the Mt Iron Circuit.
+One short option in town is the Mt Iron Circuit., and another pretty good walk is Lindis Peak.
 There’s more information on activities around Wanaka on the DOC website.
-I’ve also written best-of compilations for nearby Queenstown and Glenorchy.
+I’ve also written best-of compilations for nearby Queenstown, Glenorchy, and Central Otago.
 Enjoy!